 Pakistan’s Ministry of Health was abolished in 2011, meaning that 80% of all outpatient visits are now done privately, and any expat would be wise to take out private healthcare insurance.
 Healthcare is adequate in the large cities, but can be extremely patchy in rural areas.
 Emergency response is bad, even in cities, with limited numbers of ambulances in the hospitals.
 Having adequate access to decent healthcare is extremely important.
 Malaria is rife in rural areas, and polio and tuberculosis are still endemic, although all of these are far less likely to touch the mostly urban lifestyles of British expats than Pakistani nationals in rural areas.

-- Jobs: new.brightspyre.com
+- Jobs: resume.brightspyre.com

 - Government: www.pakistan.gov.pk